TheOdinProject/css-exercises/README.md

 ## How To Use These Exercises

-1. Fork and clone this repository.
+1. **Fork this repository.**
+   - A *fork* is your own copy of a repository stored on your GitHub account.
 To learn how to fork a repository, see the GitHub documentation on how to [fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+1. **Clone your *forked* repository.**
-    - Copies of repositories on your machine are called clones.
+   - A *clone* is a copy of a repository on your local machine.
 If you need help cloning to your local environment, you can learn how from the GitHub documentation on [cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).
 1. Go to an exercise directory and open the HTML file in a web browser.
 You can open the file directly or use something like VSCode's Live Preview extension.
 1. For each exercise, read the README thoroughly before starting any work.
     - Each README has a "Self Check" list.
 Use it as a list of **requirements** to make sure your solution matches the "Desired Outcome" image.